Ariana Grande Took the High Road, Actually

 How did everyone respond?

-None of Ariana’s exes have really responded yet, actually — perhaps because they knew about the song before it came out.

-On Twitter, in response to a fan joking about Sean and Ricky hearing the song for the first time with bewilderment, Grande wrote, “they heard it before it came out <3 :)”
+None of Grande’s exes explicitly responded for nearly 48 hours, which perhaps had something to do with Grande’s claim that she played the song for two of them before she released it.
+On Sunday, in response to a fan joking on Twitter about Sean and Ricky hearing the song for the first time with bewilderment, Grande wrote, “they heard it before it came out <3 :)”

+But on Monday night, Alvarez acknowledged the song when he posted a video to his Instagram Story of him listening it; when he got to Grande’s line about him, he dramatically zoomed into his face.
+The video was comical, and Grande seems to have appreciated it.

+“HAHAHAHAHHAHAHAH IM SORRY U GOT THE WORST LINE,” she wrote on her own Instagram story.
+“It was meant v lovingly.”

 “I know some of you are curious about the break-up,” he said.
 “But the truth is, it’s nobody’s business and sometimes things just don’t work out and that’s okay.
 She’s a wonderful, strong person and I genuinely wish her all the happiness in the world.
 Now go vote on Tuesday.”